 Stephensons has gained an excellent reputation for defending doctors facing fitness to practise proceedings and we pride ourselves on achieving the best possible results for our clients.
 Our team has experience of dealing with a wide range of cases and the following case studies are examples of our recent work in this area.
-If you are under investigation by the GMC or you have been referred to a hearing, please contact our specialist fitness to practise lawyers on 01616 966 229 without delay.
+If you are facing a GMC investigation or you have been referred to an MPTS hearing, please contact our specialist fitness to practise lawyers on 0161 696 6250 without delay.

 Our lawyers acted for a doctor accused of dishonesty following allegations of submitting inaccurate timesheets.
 Written submissions were made to the case examiners, dealing with evidential issues and matters concerning our client’s fitness to practise.
 Following this, the GMC proposed to conclude the case with a warning.
 Our client did not wish to accept a warning and further written submissions were made.
 These were accepted by the case examiners and the case was closed with advice.

-Our lawyers acted for a doctor facing investigation following a complaint by a private patient regarding a private cosmetic procedure.
+Our lawyers acted for a doctor facing investigation following a complaint by a private patient regarding an elective cosmetic procedure.
 The GMC instructed an expert witness who was highly critical of our client.
 We made detailed submissions which challenged the expert's findings.
 Following this the investigation was closed with no further action and no action was taken against our client’s registration.

 Our lawyers acted for a doctor facing investigation by the GMC following a complaint from a private patient.
 The complaint concerned inadequate aftercare following a private cosmetic surgical procedure.
 We represented our client at an Interim Orders Panel hearing which resulted in no order being imposed.
 Following this the investigation was concluded with no further action on the basis that there was insufficient evidence to support a finding that our client’s fitness to practise was impaired.